Gexkill/sweng2/RASD/src/index.md

 * Users should be notified if no taxi driver is able to perform the users request. **Is this a goal ? **
 * [G8] Allows users to require to share the taxi.
 * Allow users to identify via phone number not login **Is this a goal?**
+* Allow users to specify number of passengers (if the request is not sharing)

 ##Domain properties
 We suppose that these properties hold in the analyzed world :